[email protected]

 Bloembergen, Prof. dr. Marieke

-Educated in an interdisciplinary environment, in the midst of historians and social scientists, Marieke Bloembergen allows her research to be guided by the view that culture – including knowledge production – is always also political.
+Educated in an interdisciplinary environment, amid historians and social scientists, Marieke Bloembergen allows her research to be guided by the view that culture – including knowledge production on nature – is always also political.
 She wrote her PhD-thesis on the Netherlands-Indies at the world exhibitions (1880-1931) at the University of Amsterdam (Amsterdam School of Social Science Research, ASSR).
 As a post-doctoral researcher at Utrecht University she wrote a monograph on the social history of policing and violence in the Netherlands Indies.
 She came at KITLV in 2008 as co-author and researcher of the NWO-funded Cultural Dynamics research program Sites, Bodies, and Stories; the dynamics of cultural heritage formation in colonial and postcolonial Indonesia – a collaborative program between Free University, NIOD and KITLV in the Netherlands and Gadjah Mada University and the Eijkman Institute in Indonesia.

 Her most recent monograph, written together with Martijn Eickhoff, is The politics of heritage in Indonesia.
 A cultural history (Cambridge University Press, 2020).
 Bloembergen is also the author of Colonial Spectacles: The Netherlands and the Netherlands-Indies at the world exhibitions, 1880-1931, (2006).
 She published a monograph (2009) and several articles on policing and modernity, surveillance and perceptions of (in)security in colonial Indonesia.